marcellmars/logan_and_jessica/README.md

  - and many others
 interpret the IP address your router got from your ISP to claim from which country (but also the city and the postcode), organization, or company/ISP you are coming from.

 An example:
-Many web services discriminate their users on the basis of their IP addresses.
-People shouldn't face discrimination.

-An example:
 ![Geolocation info](http://i.imgur.com/cCuIEeB.png "Geolocation info")